ESA title

 ESA / Applications / Observing the Earth / Meteorological missions / Arctic Weather Satellite

-Accurate weather forecasts are an essential part of everyday life, used from simply deciding what clothes to wear to planning crop harvesting, ship routing and managing renewable energy resources.
-Today, satellites, both those in geostationary orbit and in polar orbit, provide a wealth of information that meteorologists use routinely to forecast the weather.
+Accurate weather forecasts are an essential part of everyday life, used for simply deciding what clothes to wear to planning activities that have huge economic and societal implications such as crop harvesting, ship routing and managing renewable energy resources.
+Today, satellites, both those in geostationary orbit and in those polar orbit, provide a wealth of information that meteorologists use routinely to forecast the weather.

-There is an urgent need for more frequent weather data over the Arctic, but also globally, – particularly data on water vapour, which can change rapidly.
+However, there is an urgent need for more frequent weather data over the Arctic – particularly for data on water vapour, which can change rapidly in this region.

 Arctic Weather Satellite constellation